Investing Brokerages & Advisors

 • Market data isn't widely available to those without Gold accounts

-When considering Fidelity versus Robinhood, here are some important ways in which they vary.
+When considering Fidelity versus Robinhood, here are some important ways they differ.

-If you're looking to maximize your investment dollars with the help of tax benefits, Fidelity is likely to make a better choice.
+If you're looking to maximize your investment dollars with the help of tax benefits, Fidelity is likely a better choice due to a wider range of tax-advantaged account options.

-Fidelity and Robinhood both offer tax-advantaged investment accounts, but only Fidelity also offers tax-advantaged investing through health savings accounts (HSAs) and 529 plans.
+While Fidelity and Robinhood both offer tax-advantaged investment accounts, only Fidelity also offers tax-advantaged investing through health savings accounts (HSAs) and 529 plans.
+Whether you need these additional options depends on your family and finances.

-Robinhood doesn't have the same array of available asset classes, but it has an edge for crypto investing.
+Robinhood doesn't offer the same array of asset classes, but it has an edge in crypto investing.

-Robinhood lets you buy and sell bitcoin, litecoin, ethereum, and dozens of other cryptocurrencies on an individual basis.
-Additionally, you can move cryptocurrencies in and out of your Robinhood account through Robinhood's wallets.
+Robinhood lets you buy and sell Bitcoin, Litecoin, Ethereum, and dozens of other cryptocurrencies individually.
+Additionally, it has allowed users to move crypto in and out of their Robinhood account via Robinhood's wallets for several years, whereas Fidelity only began supporting crypto transfers in 2025.

 Tip